sonata-project/ecommerce/docs/reference/configuration/payment/ogone.rst

 Ogone setup
 ===========

+Here's how to configure Ogone for sonata ecommerce:

 1. Go to the Ogone configuration portal:
     1. ``Technical Settings`` -> ``Global Security Parameters`` ; set ``Hash Algorithm`` to ``SHA-1``
     2. ``Technical Settings`` -> ``Data and origin verification`` ; add your various domain(s) URL(s) separated by ';' (no spaces)